My Story of Infant Loss: A Dream, a Nightmare, and Finally a Few Rainbows

-Having all of the well-validated fertility treatment options (IVF, IUI, ICSI) in one place can help increase your chance of a successful pregnancy and potentially reduce your time in care.
-Learn about some of our most popular assisted reproductive technology below.
+Having all of the well-validated fertility treatment options (IVF, IUI, ICSI) in one fertility clinic can help increase your chance of a successful pregnancy and potentially reduce your time in care.
+Learn about some of our most effective assisted reproductive technology below.

 When Smitha, a registered nurse, sat across the table from RMA Philadelphia Dr. Martin Freedman, he delivered a message of hope: “I don’t know if you’ll get pregnant the first time, or the second time, but we will try this – never discourage yourself.”
 For Smitha, who had heard for many years she may have trouble conceiving, it was a ray of sunshine.
 Her first cycle resulted in one healthy embryo, and it stuck – and Olivia, is the result.
 “I thought Olivia should not be an only child,” Smitha says, “so I said to my husband, why don’t we do another round.”

 After Lynzi and her husband had their first son naturally, they figured the second would come just as easy.
 But the road was devastating.
 Lynzi suffered a miscarriage, then an ectopic pregnancy, and fell into a depression.
 By the time she made it to RMA Lehigh Valley and met with Dr. Ndeye Aicha Gueye, she was ready to breathe a sigh of relief.
 And she did.
 “From my first appointment when I met with Dr. Gueye,” Lynzi says, “I felt she knew me, that she knew that I needed.”
 The two decided on pursuing IVF.
 Lynzi transferred one embryo – baby Declan, the love of Lynzi’s life.